Ujjwal-1809/Social-Media-App/README.md

-# PostIT
+# ConnectMe

 A modern and responsive **social media application** built using the **MERN stack**.
-Users can create accounts, log in, post content, and interact with posts through likes and comments.
+Users can create accounts, log in, post content, interact with posts through likes and comments as well as chat with other users.

 ## Technologies Used